-As of December 31, 2023, the Company's financial assets that are subject to credit risk are related only to cash and cash equivalents, short-term investments presented as Money Market Placement and debt securities presented as Financial Assets at FVOCI.
+As of December 31, 2024, the Company's financial assets that are subject to credit risk are related only to cash and cash equivalents.
 In general, the Company regularly monitors the credit quality of these financial assets and incorporates this information into its credit risk controls and policies.